Prohibited Substances and Methods in Sports (KAMU) 2019

 Athletes visiting a physician

 When being treated by a physician, the athlete should always explain that they are within the scope of doping control.
 Always when buying over-the-counter medicines from the pharmacy, the athlete should check the permissibility of the medicine he/she intends to use.
-If a physician prescribes a medicine prepared at a pharmacy and without a trade name (a so-called ex tempore medicine), the athlete should ask the physician or the pharmacist whether the medicine contains any of the prohibited substances in a prohibited form as listed in the Doping Agent Groups and Doping Substances section.
+If a physician prescribes a medicine prepared at a pharmacy and without a trade name (a so-called ex tempore medicine), the athlete should ask the physician or the pharmacist whether the medicine contains any of the prohibited substances in a prohibited form as listed in the Doping Agent Classes and Doping Substances section.

 In Finland and other countries, medication may be available with the same name but containing different pharmacological substances.
 For this reason, the permissibility of medicine obtained abroad should not be checked from the KAMU medicine search.
-Concerning medicines obtained abroad, check WADA's original Prohibited List in English (www.wada-ama.org) or the corresponding FINCIS Doping Agent Groups and Doping Substances section to ensure that they do not contain prohibited substances.
+Concerning medicines obtained abroad, check WADA's original Prohibited List in English (www.wada-ama.org) or the corresponding FINCIS Doping Agent Classes and Doping Substances section to ensure that they do not contain prohibited substances.
 The KAMU mobile application also features a list of the medicine lists of different countries.

 Amendments to last year's list and provisions